AndrewsBoahen/GPReg/README.md

 **I used Claude AI to learn more about some aspects of this project such as:**

-1. Adding Pytorch functionalities as a possible option during model training (hyperparameter estimation)
+1. Adding PyTorch functionalities as a possible option during model training (hyperparameter estimation)
 2. Creating .gitignore, pickle and .toml files and their usage
 3. Creating a LICENSE